dekoza/mtgpl/docs/_sources/MRD.rst.txt

 :mtgtip:`Journey of Discovery<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/3/a3f4356f-8cfb-43ed-bdf9-6191bb563388.jpg?1562153163|https://scryfall.com/card/mrd/123/journey-of-discovery?utm_source=api>`
    Choose one —

-   • Search your library for up to two basic land cards, reveal them, put them into your hand, then shuffle your library.
+   • Search your library for up to two basic land cards, reveal them, put them into your hand, then shuffle.

    • You may play up to two additional lands this turn.